WW92030-STORAGE/WITNESS_CLONE/README.md

 Polynomino region checker (supports fixed and arbitrary rotations but not subtractive regions). <br/>
 Hexagon dots + colored blobs + triangles + stars + cancellations.<br/>
 Verification of a given path.
 No custom inputs yet sorry... <br/>
 Grid solver - Automatically solves puzzle grids.
-Be warned that the current algorithm takes a long time to solve boards larger than 4x4.
+Be warned that the current algorithm takes a long time to solve boards (grid cells) larger than 4x4.

 # DEFINIITIONS【SPOILERS】